phoenix988/setup-old/README.md

 My plan is to make this work on any distro but currently its just in testing phase and isn't that stable, But this script will work best on arch for now

-# OBS This project is work in progress use on your own risk (I recommendnd to not use it at all not working right now)
+# OBS This project is work in progress use on your own risk (I recommendnd to not use it at all not working right now!!!)
 ## Currently testing on

 Arch